MartianZoo/solarnet/README.md

 Want to just [browse through](https://github.com/MartianZoo/solarnet/tree/main/canon/src/main/java/dev/martianzoo/tfm/canon) how the game components are defined?

+The cards are also here in [spreadsheet form](https://docs.google.com/spreadsheets/d/1A3Gt_X_0Y-6DodJNJN1C2pvy75zOnVEJgQN-dGITKDk/edit?usp=sharing) which can be easier to read.

 Just breeze past all the things that don't make sense.
 Some of it will!

 ### Poke around in the implementation?